 "As organizations master DevOps practices, DevSecOps becomes even more important.
 Accelerated continuous delivery can increase an organization’s risk profile unless security is fully integrated into the delivery pipelines.
 Any organization embracing DevOps and has security risks need to ensure their teams are trained on secure coding and DevSecOps practices."

-Parveen Arora, Founder and Director, VVnt SeQuor
+Parveen Arora(link is external), Founder and Director, VVnt SeQuor

 "In the recent years, we have seen a shift in the technology industry and how DevOps practices have scaled to include security into the mainstream, with dev and security teams collaborating to enable the rapid release of the secure software.
 To stay competitive in this digital economy, organizations are increasingly competing on time-to-market.
 With the growth in Agile environments, organizations need to facilitate high-speed solution delivery and secure delivery.